hphelion/documentation/cli.nova.install.md

 ##Windows Installation## {#Windows}

-To install the Python Novaclient on your system, for full functionality with your HP Public Cloud packages, follow these steps:
+To install the Python Novaclient on your system, for full functionality with your HP Helion Public Cloud packages, follow these steps:

 * [Installing the Python 2.7 Software](#InstallPython)
 * [Installing the Python Setup Tools](#InstallSetupTools)